 Reflection Three – Personal Path of Mercy (23 April 2021)

-This month we welcome Sally Bradley RSM and Theresia Tina RSM sharing a conversation about their personal Mercy journey as members of the first Institute Leadership.
+This month we welcomed Sally Bradley RSM and Theresia Tina RSM to share a conversation about their personal Mercy journey as members of the first Institute Leadership.

 Liturgy Two – Simplicity (7 May 2021)